 WHO WE ARE & WHAT WE STAND FOR

 Una Ricci is a concept store unlike any other, the first of its kind in the Philippines.
-From initially offering fashion pieces for women, to Covid19-protective essentials and Bespoke pieces, we are launching our menswear category—with casual everyday looks to tailored suits.
+Majority of our fashion pieces are made for women and we also cater to those who prefer custom-made pieces with Una Ricci Label, that proudly underscores slow fashion.
+Our growing menswear category features casual, comfortable, everyday fashion.
+Also, amidst the pandemic, we have been carrying Covid19-protective essentials, giving priority to our health and safety.
 What’s more, you will find items that are exclusively curated by us as we evolve and offer a brand new merchandise mix not only for your wardrobe but also for your home, your health, and your travels.
 Our fashion pieces—our labor of love—that are proudly made in the Philippines are complemented by our product lines that are designed and made in various parts of Europe, the US, and Asia with our goal to share an extension of ourselves—our interests and preferences, what we find both useful and fascinating—and provide you with a distinctively satisfying, one-of-a-kind shopping experience.
 And of course, at the same time make your everyday lives and your loved ones’ more beautiful and more interesting.
 At Una Ricci, all our items are made (our clothing pieces), curated, and sold with love.
-2021 is about revamping our store and introducing an all-new Una Ricci that’s not limited to fashion, but is now an avenue for items that are classic, sophisticated, quirky, and playful—and offering a sense of exclusivity all under one roof.
-Whether you visit us viritually or in our brick-and-mortar, there will truly always be an element of surprise.
+2021 was about revamping our store and introducing an all-new Una Ricci that’s not limited to fashion, but an avenue for items that are classic, sophisticated, quirky, and playful—and offering a sense of exclusivity all under one roof.
+This 2023, whether you visit us viritually or in our Una Ricci Atelier or any of our BGC stores (in Uptown and Mitsukoshi malls), there will truly always be an element of surprise.

 Margaux Salazar started her career at 21 as a magazine writer-turned-editor and stylist.
 She was with Sense&Style magazine, a monthly glossy published by the Manila Bulletin for 7 years, covering fashion and lifestyle, alongside doing freelance styling work for brands and advertisements.
 Her first international styling job was for a fashion show in Rome featuring Philippine-designed pieces, which was organized by the Philippine Embassy in Italy in 2013.
 In 2014, she interviewed Italian designer Francesca Versace who came to Manila for a brand launch and this encounter sparked her curiosity about the world of international retail.
 She delved into business in 2015 when she found that there is indeed a gap in the market in Manila’s retail fashion landscape and has since then employed the Lean Startup approach in her work.
-She was a fashion buyer at Tryst, a multi-brand concept store in Power Plant Mall, Rockwell that features curated European fashion for women, which has now rebranded to House of Una Ricci, where she is partner and COO.
-The rebrand is a progression from her partnership with Nina Ricci Eleazar and wherein they are expanding the merchandise mix with both local and international, RTW and made-to-measure pieces, and importantly, addressing the current pandemic with stylish, comfortable, and protective fashion.
+She was a fashion buyer at Tryst, a multi-brand concept store in Power Plant Mall, Rockwell that features curated European fashion for women, which was taken over by Una Ricci, where she is a co-venturer.
+The takeover is a progression with Nina Ricci Eleazar, wherein there was an expansion on the merchandise mix with both local and international, RTW and made-to-measure pieces, and importantly, addressing the current pandemic with stylish, comfortable, and protective fashion.
 She lives by the business mantra: ‘Start small.
 Think big.
 Scale fast.’